IndyPL Names Head of Center for Black Literature & Culture

 Hayes began her IndyPL tenure in March 2015 as a system-wide training librarian and for the past year has acted as a business librarian at Central Library.
 She also has served as a member of the Library's African-American History Committee.

-Funded as part of a $3.1 million grant from Lilly Endowment Inc., the Center for African-American Literature and Culture at Central Library will open in October 2017 as a place to study the works of local African-American writers and discover the rich heritage of Black authors from Indiana and beyond.
+Funded as part of a $3.1 million grant from Lilly Endowment Inc., the Center for Black Literature and Culture at Central Library will open in October 2017 as a place to study the works of local African-American writers and discover the rich heritage of Black authors from Indiana and beyond.
 It will feature an initial collection of 10,000 volumes as well as special programming, such as author visits, forums and exhibits, to showcase the African-American experience.
 The Center also will promote the activities of the African-American History Committee.

 "My goal is to combine a robust collection with interactive programming that can be a beacon to people in the community and bring them together," Hayes stated.
 "I'm very excited to have the opportunity to add to the Library's existing offerings and to make this Center the best of its kind in the nation."